robinostlund/homeassistant-volkswagencarnet/README.md

     name:
         wvw1234567812356: 'Passat GTE'
     resources:
-        - combustion_engine_heating # Note that this option is only available for 2019> Facelift model
+        - combustion_engine_heating # Note that this option is only available for 2019> Facelift models
         - position
         - distance
         - service_inspection